samtron1412/docs/english/en-word.md

 List of words.

 # Words
+## override vs overwrite

+- `Override`: to use your power or authority to change or cancel someone else's action or decision.
+- `Overwrite`: specifically refers to something being written over something previously written.

+In other words, **actions** and **decisions** are overriden.
+**Information** is overwritten.

 ## drawing vs painting
 ### Definitions of Drawing and Painting
 - Drawing: Drawing refers to producing a picture by making lines on